EXCLUSIVE-Exxon prepares spending, job cuts in last ditch move to save dividend

 Still, Exxon late last year changed its employee review system, internally referred to as forced ranking.
 The revision could increase the number of workers who land in the bottom category - to between 8% and 10% up from 3% last year.
 Those in the bottom category can either strive to meet their manager's performance goals or leave with 90 days' pay, person familiar with the matter said.

-The ranking applies only to its U.S. professional staff.
-It has 74,900 employees worldwide, and about 40% are in the United States.
+The ranking applies only to its professional staff.
+It has 74,900 employees worldwide.

 In April, Exxon slashed this year's capital spending budget to $23 billion, down $10 billion from the start of the year and to the lowest in four years.
 At the time, Woods said he could further revise spending this year or next.